caevv/simple-php-mortgage-investing/README.md

 Features can be found on /features with the investment and how it's done.

+- For easy to see the code running, there is an echo on the features\getting_a_loan.feature to see the amount earned, and that can be changed to any other amount for testing.

 Run tests:

 ```docker-compose exec php vendor/bin/phpspec run```